marta-krzyk-dev/SpitGame/README.md

 TESTS:
 - [x] Create player with 15+ character name, check score table

+Special scenarios:
+- [ ] Consider cards: 2 9 9 Q K. The game cannot infinitely prompt user to stack 9s and then move top 9 to empty spot

 Features:
 - [x] Player's name is shortened to 15 characters